openpifpaf/openpifpafwebdemo/README.md

 `pip install --editable ".[test]"`, install the frontend dependencies with `npm install` and then create the frontend JavaScript code with `npm run build`.
 For continuous rebuilds of the js package, use `npm run watch`.

+Run the server process with `--debug` to get salted version numbers to break the browser cache for static assets and autoreload when source files change.

 # Citation